Love Letter to a New Widow

 If you can hear it from me in any capacity, please tuck this truth nugget deep, through all of the pain and anger and disbelief into your heart, where it will be waiting for you:

-I know nothing is ok right now.
+I know nothing is ok right now, sister.
 I know you are not ok right now.
 I know you cannot fathom being ok in a life where he is not living.

-But you are going to make it.
+But with Jesus, you are going to make it.
 And it will be good again.
-Not the same good... but still good again.
+Not the same good... but still good again, because we can say:

-You can find identity, healing, purpose, and the power to keep living a beautiful life.
+You can find identity, healing, purpose, and with Holy Spirit power- keep living a beautiful life.

 As a new widow, I am here to welcome you.